 You don't want to do or need to do a deadlift workout every day.
 You'll probably find that it causes back strain, and you'll have better muscle responses by giving your back and core a regular rest.

 Gradually Build Up Your Skill

-Build up some core strength to support good form before you start filling a WOD with loads of deadlift workouts.
+From my personal and coaching experience, I emphasize building core strength to support good form before intensifying your deadlift workouts.
 Don't go for full power from the get-go, but rather get used to the movements.